unswqsis/unswqsis.github.io/README.md

-# unswqsis.github.io
+# UNSW Queer Students in STEM

-A temporary website for UNSW Queer Students in STEM
+The website for UNSW Queer Students in STEM.

+## Running

+Open `index.html`.